victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 Really cool algorithm that has a Space complexity of $\Omicron(n)$, and Time complexity of $\Omicron(n \log n)$.

 First, we have to create an algorithm that given an array and valid indexes that represents the beginning, the middle and finish of the section we'll work with, creates two sub-arrays: one from beginning to middle, other from middle+1 to finish.
 After that, it'll overwrite the original array section with the sub-arrays values in a way they end up sorted.
 To place the values in a sorted way, we'll iterate through both sub-arrays, and at the iteration we'll check which of them has the smallest leftmost element.
-The smalles leftmost value will enter first the the original array.
+The smaller leftmost value will enter first the the original array.

-Notice that this algorithm by itself doesn't completelly sort an array, it just garantees that the half with the smallest elements will be at the left side, and the half with the biggests elements will be at the right side.
+Notice that this algorithm by itself doesn't completely sort an array, it just guarantees that the half with the smallest elements will be at the left side, and the half with the biggest elements will be at the right side.

 ```c++
 void merge(int array[], int leftIndex, int midIndex, int rightIndex)